 In addition to the initial costs, there are a number of other factors during and after construction that may cause your expenses to ripple out.

 - Landscaping: An attractive aspect for many people of having a swimming pool is designing it to complement your property and lifestyle.
 This usually requires landscaping, which can be a considerable additional expense.
 For example, you may wish to add decking around an above-ground pool, or paving if your pool is in-ground.
 There are also a variety of aesthetic details available which you might wish to consider, including the interior finish of the pool, water features, an attached spa or plants and trees to surround it.

-- Safety fencing: All backyard swimming pools are required to comply with safety guidelines and that includes the installation of a fence.
-Once a pool is filled with 300mm of liquid or more, it is required to have a safety barrier or fencing.
-There are a number of pool fencing standards that must be met, such as the height, non-climbable zones and the latching device location.
-These can be found on the SPASA website.
+- Safety fencing: All swimming pools are required to comply with safety guidelines and pool fencing rules.
+While the law can differ depending on where you live, there are some regulations, including the installation of a fence, that are common to all states.
+Once a pool is filled with 300mm of liquid or more, it is generally required to have a safety barrier or fencing.
+Hipages says the cost of pool fencing can range from $200 to $600 per linear metre, depending on the material you select.

 - Insurance: The installation of a swimming pool on your property may affect your home insurance policy, if you have one.
 Consider letting your insurance company know about what’s being installed, to ensure your swimming pool is covered under your existing home and contents policy, or arrange to have your cover extended.

 - Maintenance and accessories: Ongoing maintenance and accessories for your swimming pool are an added expense that you may need to keep in mind.
-This can include the cost of a pool cleaner (or the chemicals and cleaning tools if you choose to do it yourself), pool covers, pumps and vacuums.
-According to Compass Pools, the liner of a vinyl-lined swimming pool generally needs replacing every 10 years or so.
-Pool building quotes or DIY kits will often include some of the basic tools.
-Look out for warranties on your accessories where you can.
+This can include the cost of a professional pool cleaning service, or the chemicals and cleaning tools if you choose to do it yourself.

 How can you finance a pool?